-Notices published in the NIH Guide for Grants and Contracts can supercede information in the NIH Grants Policy Statement and/or provide reminders to applicants and grantees.
+Notices published in the NIH Guide for Grants and Contracts can supersede information in the NIH Grants Policy Statement and/or provide reminders to applicants and recipients.
 NIH incorporates these notices into the annual update of the NIH Grants Policy Statement.

 Federal requirements, guidelines and resources for the extramural community involving grants compliance.
 The information provided on this website is designed to assist the extramural community in understanding the compliance obligations of their grant award, and understand the proper use of grant funds.

 The Office of Laboratory Animal Welfare ensures the humane care and use of animals in PHS-supported research, testing, and training by providing guidance and interpretation of the Public Health Service Policy on Humane Care and Use of Laboratory Animals, supporting educational programs, and monitoring compliance with the policy.